ashleyallphin/react-clicky-game/README.md

 <hr>

 ### Left to Do
-- Add win message
+- Finalize styling
-- Finalize Styling
+- Add modal when game is won (maybe)
-- Add screenshots to readme
+- Add shake class when game is lost